pervcomp/WebWidget3D/README.md

 TODO:
 -------
-* Refactoring of core code (divide into multiple files etc.)
 * Example pages
 * Drag controls for the TitledWindow component needs some work.
 At the moment drag works only along the objects xy-axis.
 This isn't intuitive if camera or the object has rotation.
+* Rethinking of cores and adapters responsibilities and interfaces.
 * Adapters to other 3D engines